CirroBuild/FrostiDocs/docs/guides/influxdb-line-protocol.md

 _sensor_data,_sensor="berlin\ 2" _value=12.4,string="sensor data, rev 1"
 ```

+InfluxDB does not support timestamp field values while QuestDB supports
+them as a protocol extension.

 ## Data types

 Field values may be parsed by QuestDB as one of the following types: